 - A combination of short essays and longer statements that illustrate fit, skills, and overall experience.

 If submitting a transcript evaluation, applicants should use EducationUSA advisers (https://educationusa.state.gov/find-advising-center), World Education Services (www.wes.org), or Educational Credential Evaluators (http://ece.org) for course-by-course or ICAP evaluation of all transcripts (undergraduate and graduate).
-Those who secure WES or ECE evaluations should submit their official transcripts directly to WES or ECE, not to the Office of Admissions.
+Those who secure WES or ECE evaluations should submit their official transcripts directly to WES or ECE, not the Office of Admissions.
 An additional copy of the transcript beyond the official evaluation is not required.
-Evaluations must be received in the Office of Admissions by the December 15 deadline for an application to be considered complete.
-The applicant is strongly encouraged to begin this process early, as evaluations can take more than a month to complete.
+Evaluations must be received in the Office of Admissions by the December 8 deadline for an application to be considered complete.
+The applicant is strongly encouraged to begin this process early, as evaluations can take over a month to complete.

 Admitted students submitting transcripts and degree certificates from Chinese universities must arrange for a verification report of their university transcript with the China Academic Degrees and Graduate Education Development Center (CDGDC; www.chinadegrees.cn/cn).
 Do not request your verification report from the CDGDC until your degree has been awarded.
 Verification reports should only be sent after accepting an offer of admission.
-The report must be mailed directly to the Office of Admissions by the CDGDC, rather than by the admitted student or any third party.
-Any transcript not mailed by the CDGDC will not be considered as a final official transcript.
+The report must be mailed directly to the Office of Admissions by the CDGDC rather than by the admitted student or any third party.
+Any transcript not mailed by the CDGDC will not be considered a final official transcript.